 Security Deposit Holding Disclosure

-North Carolina requires landlords to place security deposits into a trust account that is licensed and federally insured.
+North Carolina requires security deposits be held in a trust account that is licensed and federally insured.
 The landlord or landlord’s agent must provide the tenant with the following information within 30 days after the lease begins:

 - Name and address of the bank or institution where the tenant’s deposit is located; or